Website and App FAQs

 You can find the AccuLumen Brightness Index™ in two locations:

-• Today page: Select More Details in the Current Weather module, then scroll down to view the brightness details in the Day module.
+- Today page: Select More Details in the Current Weather section, then scroll down to view the brightness details in the Day section.

 The index is displayed only during daylight hours for the selected location.